calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 Two long dalmatians lead the two cats to a small metal cage filed with dirt and mud.

-Get in here one dalmatian growled.
+Get in here, one dalmatian growled.

 Wait this is our cell?
 Cookie said when she and Biscuit went in the small cage.

-This is horrible Biscuit said.
-Im also hungry he said grumpily
+This is horrible, Biscuit said.
+Im also hungry, he said grumpily.

-Well we can have those worm pills Cookie said looking at the cage, who knows what kind of stuff these dogs have.
+Well we can have those worm pills, Cookie said looking at the cage, who knows what kind of stuff these dogs have.
 And the cage looks even worse than the dogs!

 Both Cookie and Biscuit took a pill.
-These taste disgusting Biscuit said.
+These taste disgusting, Biscuit said.

-Yea Cookie said.
+Yea, Cookie said.
 We should also clean ourselves at least that does not taste disgusting.

 After about 7 Minuit's of cleaning them selfs Cookie noticed that Large Tail was guarding the cage.

-Hey Large Tail!
-Cookie said in a friendly voice, help us get out of here.
+"Hey Large Tail!
+Cookie, said in a friendly voice, help us get out of here.

-Hahahaha _yea_ and get me sent to the Dogan forest for a year Large tail said.
+Hahahaha _yea_ and get me sent to the Dogan forest for a year, Large tail said.

-But pleas Large Tail we want to find my mom cookie said purring next to large Tail.
+"But pleas Large Tail we want to find my mom cookie, said purring next to large Tail.

 Look Australian shepard's are smart dogs and im not going to let you two cats escape.